EthChil/Big-Crete-Calculator/Documentation/Big Crete Project Notes/Electrical Design/LED + Driver.md

 Willson current mirror paired with two transistors for charlieplexing Decoders would be used to select MOSFETS to select the diode getting power

+Gate Decoders are being used to select highside and lowside gates

+On the lowside (nch) there are two 74HC238 decoders these take 5 control signals HSG0, HSG1, HSG2, HSG3, En
+EN needs to be low to allow for operation, pull high to disable the output and keep all LEDs off

 Components

 N Channel Mosfet